-Experiment sets were run with two key ranges, $[0, 2 \cdot 10^5]$ and $[0, 2 \cdot 10^6]$; in both sets, the tree was pre-filled to the size of half the key range.
+Experiment sets were run with two key ranges, $[0,2\cdot10^5]$ and $[0,2\cdot10^6]$; in both sets, the tree was pre-filled to the size of half the key range.
 During pre-filling memory was reclaimed.
 For every test, each thread ran for five seconds, continuously executing randomly chosen operations with a randomly chosen key, without performing any memory reclamation.
-We report the overall throughput (total number of executed operations divided by the running time).
-Each experiment was run five times for each configuration of operation distribution, key range and thread count, we report the arithmetic average as the final result.
-(The error margins, omitted for readability, are small.)
+We show the overall throughput (total number of executed operations divided by the running time).
+Each experiment was run five times for each configuration of operation distribution, key range and thread count; we report the arithmetic average as the final result.

 Running experiments in the unmanaged C environment revealed that memory management, and in particular cache usage, has a significant impact on performance.
-The size of nodes, order of fields, and their alignment inside cache lines, often influences the results more than the algorithmic aspects of the implementation.
+The size of nodes, order of fields, and their alignment inside cache lines, often influences the results much more than the algorithmic aspects of the implementation.

 New RCU.
-During our initial evaluation of CITRUS, we identified that the user-space RCU implementation [9] does not scale for workloads with many concurrent updates, due to expensive synchronization among them, which include acquiring a global lock.
-The left side of Figure 9 shows representative results; similar behaviour was observed under different update contention and key ranges.
-To show that the drop in throughput was an implementation issue, we re-implemented the subset of the RCU API used in CIT-RUS, in a manner similar to epoch-based reclamation [13].
+During our initial evaluation of CITRUS, we identified that the user-space RCU implementation [8] does not scale for workloads with many concurrent updates, due to expensive synchronization among them, which include acquiring a global lock.
+The left side of Figure 8 shows representative results; similar behaviour was observed under different update contention and key ranges.
+To show that the drop in throughput is just an implementation issue, we re-implemented the subset of the RCU API used in CITRUS, in a manner similar to epoch-based reclamation [11].
 In our implementation, each thread has a counter and flag, the counter counts the number of critical sections executed by the thread and a flag indicates if the thread is currently inside its read-side critical section.
-The rcu_read_lock operation increments the counter and sets the flag to true, while the rcu_read_unlock operation sets the flag to false.
-When a thread executes a synchronize_rcu operation, it waits for every other thread, until one of two things occurs: either the thread has increased its counter or the thread's flag is set to false.
-The main advantage of this implementation is that multiple threads executing synchronize_rcu need not coordinate among themselves, and they do not acquire any locks.
-The right side of Figure 9 shows the throughput of CITRUS with the new RCU implementation.
-All other experiments were run with the new RCU implementation.
+The rcu read lock operation increments the counter and sets the flag to true, while the rcu read unlock operation sets the flag to false.
+When a thread executes a synchronize rcu operation, it waits for every other thread, until one of two things occurs: